-The aerial vam, Dioscorea bulbifera, known in Nigerian English, as the 'up-yam' is cultivated for the bulbils that develop at the leaf axils (Photo 4).
+The aerial vam, Dioscorea bulbifera, is cultivated for the bulbils that develop at the leaf axils (Photo 4).
+Known in I igerian English as the 'up-yam'.
 In Africa, aerial yams are spread from Senegambia to Kefa in Southwest Ethiopia (Martin 1974; Westphal 1975:161; Burkill 1985:657 ff.).
-There are wild forms in both Africa and India, and Chevalier (1936) argued that the tuber was domesticated independently on both continents.
-The major morphological distinction between quadrangular African forms and the ovoidal Indian types strongly suggest this.
+There are wild forms in both Africa and India, and Chevalier (1936) argued that it was domesticated independently on both continents.
+The major morphological distinction between the quadrangular African forms and the ovoidal Indian types strongly suggest this.
 Chevalier claims that the Indian subspecies, D. bulbifera var. birmanica, were brought to the East African coast by the Arabs and to the West African coast by the Portuguese.